About the Board

 Current Board Members

 Elmer Cameron is a retired Escondido school district administrator who served as the Associate Superintendent and Acting Superintendent.
 During his 43 years in Escondido, he was chairman or president of the Escondido Rotary Club, Palomar Family YMCA, Elderlink, and Civitan Club of Escondido.
 Mr. Cameron has served as a board member of the Boys and Girls Club of Escondido; California Center for the Arts, Escondido; Elizabeth Hospice; and the American Cancer Society.
 He was education advisor for Assemblyman Bill Bradley and mayor pro-tem of the Escondido City Council.
-Currently he is the president of the Friends of the Escondido Public Library and spends many hours each week appraising the value of book donated to the Friends' Book Shop.
+Currently he is the president of the Friends of the Escondido Public Library and spends many hours each week appraising the value of books donated to the Friends' Book Shop.

 Mirek Gorny grew up in southern Poland and moved to the US in 1987.
 In Poland he attended the Academy Of Economics.
 While working full time in the United States, he engaged in many professional and personal development courses.
 In his professional career he worked in blue-collar jobs as well as running small businesses and serving in management positions.
 As a strong believer in education and self-development, he has been involved in building successful teams and performance improvement over the last 12 years.
 Mr. Gorny works as a personal finance consultant and has been an Escondido resident since 2002.